northwesternfintech/Core/Execution Platform/Guidelines.md

 4. Make sure orders interops with the queue properly if an order fails (Guessing we need to build another queue with all failed orders)

 ### Steps
-1. Include functions for every interaction listed under the Private API section in the CCXT documentation
+1. Include functions for interactions listed under the Unified/Private API section in the CCXT documentation:
-    - manage personal account info
-    - query account balances
-    - trade by making market and limit orders
-    - create deposit addresses and fund accounts
-    - request withdrawal of fiat and crypto funds
-    - query personal open / closed orders
-    - query positions in margin/leverage trading
-    - get ledger history
-    - transfer funds between accounts

-**Some of the necessary functions (More in documentation)**
+**FUNCTIONS NEEDED**
 - fetchBalance (): Fetch Balance.
 - createOrder (symbol, type, side, amount[, price[, params]])
 - createLimitBuyOrder (symbol, amount, price[, params])